root-foundation/root/README.md

 ### 2. Fork-ability

 This system will be fork-able at its core.
-If RootFoundation stops serving its users in the way they want, the Ledger itself can be forked, a new NetworkToken issued, and a new foundation can continue the work towards uniting humanity and unlocking our collective potential in a way that's actually aligned with what people want.
+If RootFoundation stops serving its users in the way *they* want, the Ledger itself can be forked, a new NetworkToken issued, and a *new* foundation can continue the work towards uniting humanity and unlocking our collective potential in a way that's actually aligned with what people want.

-All of the RootFoundation’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything we do without our permission.
+All of the RootFoundation’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything we do without needing our permission.

 Over time, as the network progressively decentralizes, we believe that even the entities operating on top of RootFoundation will become fork-able because users will vote for policies that force transparency and fork-ability on any entity that engages with the network.

-RootFoundation will progressively become more transparent: every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published in realtime for the world to see, judge, and steal.
+RootFoundation will progressively become more transparent.
+Eventually, every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published in realtime for the world to see, judge, and steal.
 Yet, even today, RootFoundation will be _far_ more transparent than any other organization.

 ## Legal grounding

 RootFoundation will ensure that all transactions in RootNet are compliant with all relevant laws and regulations.
 This means that investing in tokens within RootNet will initially be restricted to users who live in the United States of America.

-## Superintelligence

-RootNet will *enable* superintelligence.

-Contrary to what some labs seem to believe, technological advancement alone will not lead to superintelligence due to a data bottleneck.
-The data we have collected so far isn't even a sliver of the range (and resolution) of data we will require to train superintelligence.

-Our current data representation (text, images, videos, etc.) is too restrictive to capture the significantly more complex cognition _from which_ these mediums arise.
-We will require higher resolution data of the human experience that has far greater representational capacity than language, image, video, etc. We believe this would include *physiological* data down to the chemical and quantum level representation of human experience.[^timeline]

-[^timeline]: This is why we believe superintelligence (an entity that surpasses the _intuitions_ of the best humans for the most complex tasks) will not arrive anytime soon, if ever.
-We don't have anywhere near the quality of sensors and compute required to even represent a single experience in sufficient resolution, let alone train on a set of many experiences.

-This makes collective participation a _necessity_ to train superintelligence as people must be willing to give up such higher resolution personal data.
-They would only voluntarily[^coerced] participate if they had a strong incentive to do so: i.e., a stake in the collective upside, _and_ had sufficient influence over how companies could use their data (i.e., control over their data and governance).

-RootNet, by design, creates a financial incentive for us to collectively train superintelligence because each of us will have equity in the value it creates.
-Furthermore RootNet gives users control over their data and how companies can use it (because users will control the rules and policies that the entities accessing their data on RootNet must abide by).
-Therefore, superintelligence will emerge from RootNet (or a winning fork), _not_ from a company operating outside of the network.

-[^coerced]: If such higher resolution personal data is _coerced_ out of individuals, that data will not represent the full range of human expression because it will skewed towards a limited range of emotions (such as anger / fear).
-This will limit and bias training data, which will limit the superintelligence that emerges from this data.
-Therefore, it's important that people *choose* to participate in creating superintelligence.

-Critically, the superintelligence that emerges from RootNet will be safe.
-Contrary to what some AI safety teams seem to think, obedience and intelligence cannot co-exist.
-The only way to ensure a safe superintelligence is to convince it with the right incentives and stories.
-RootNet, through its powerful story of unity of _all_ beings, and instruments that incentivize _collective_ growth, will convince superintelligence to work with us instead of against us.